 Regal Suites are non-themed, one-bedroom affairs that can connect to make either a 2 or a 3-bedroom suite.
 A nice-size living area with sleeper sofa and half bath connects to standard-type guest rooms with two queen beds.

 Many standard One-bedroom Suites are located on the 14th floor of the Frontier Tower and come with a balcony.
-In this Tower views vary of either the pool or the parking area and Disney California Adventure Park.
+In this Tower views vary from either the pool or the parking area and Disney California Adventure Park.
 Near the entry is a half-bath with black granite countertop and wet bar with sink, under-counter refrigerator, and three white leather barstools.
 In the parlor area is a sleeper sofa, easy chair, desk, and flat-screen TV as well as access to the Plexiglas-enclosed balcony.
 The suite’s master bedroom offers a king bed with lighted castle headboard, easy chair, and entertainment center, and in the bath are double sinks and a separate tub/shower and commode area.

 Ambassador Suites are located in the Frontier Tower and are corner units, each with 1,400 square feet.
-A long entry hall leads to the living/dining area with sleeper sofa, two easy chairs, desk, entertainment center with TV, and 6-person dining table.
+A long entry hall leads to the living/dining area with a sleeper sofa, two easy chairs, desk, entertainment center with TV, and a 6-person dining table.
 Off this area is a wet bar similar to that of the one-bedroom suite.
 Bedrooms are located behind the wet bar area down a long, strange hallway.
-The master has a king bed, easy chair, another balcony, and single sink bath with a separate tub/shower and commode area; the small guest room also has a king bed and bath.
+The master has a king bed, easy chair, another balcony, and single-sink bath with a separate tub/shower and commode area; the small guest room also has a king bed and bath.
 A half bath is in the hallway off the guest room.